GOVTNZ/silverstripe-googletracking/README.md

 			global name space.
 			e.g. data-ga-label="@call:someobject.myMethod"

-Note you can also inject template variables, which allows server-side determination of :
+Note you can also inject template variables, which allows server-side determination of:

 	<div class="logo">
 		<a href="$HomePageLink"